 Depending on what you wish to shoot and how you wish to present your subject, you will need to adjust/alter/control the depth of field in your images.

 Shallow depth of field can be used as a compositional technique where one can adjust aperture or camera-subject distance to determine which part of the scene should be in focus and which should be out of focus.
 By selectively focusing on a part of the scene the photographer can draw viewer’s attention to the main subject or a particular area in the frame.
 Shallow depth of field is used in situations where you want to do exactly this – that is to selectively focus a particular area and hence can be applied for portraits, still life, wildlife, sports, macro and similar genres of photography.
-A wider aperture or a smaller f-stop value is used to create shallow depth of field.
+A wider or smaller aperture value or a smaller f-stop value is used to create narrow depth of field.

 Deeper depth of field is used in situations where you want the entire scene in the frame in focus – that is right from the foreground up to infinity.
 This applies particularly when shooting landscapes, cityscapes, architecture and similar genres of photography.
-A narrow aperture or a larger f-stop value is used to create deeper depth of field.
+A narrow aperture or a larger f-stop value is used to create a large or deep depth of field.

-Depth of field can be determined using DoF tables or other apps that help with calculating DoF.
+Depth of field can be determined using DoF tables or other apps that help with calculating depth of field.
 Here are some useful tables and apps:

 - Photopills DoF Table

 - Depth Of Field Calculator for iOS